grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 # Manage the configuration of Grafana Mimir with Helm

 The `mimir-distributed` Helm chart provides interfaces to set Grafana Mimir [configuration parameters]({{< relref "../configure/reference-configuration-parameters/" >}}) and customize how Grafana Mimir is deployed on a Kubernetes cluster.
-This document is about the configuration parameters.
+This document describes the configuration parameters.

 ## Overview

-The Grafana Mimir configuration can be managed through the Helm chart or supplied via a user managed object.
+The Grafana Mimir configuration can be managed through the Helm chart or supplied via a user-managed object.

 If you want to manage the configuration via the Helm chart, see [Manage the configuration with Helm](#manage-the-configuration-with-helm).

 If you want to manage the configuration externally yourself, see [Manage the configuration externally](#manage-the-configuration-externally).

-Handling sensitive information, such as credentials is common between the two methods, see [Injecting credentials](#injecting-credentials).
+Handling sensitive information, such as credentials, is common between the two methods, see [Injecting credentials](#injecting-credentials).

 ## Manage the configuration with Helm